 The intention is for each Circle to be a safe space for a small group of eight individuals to share difficult feelings about the climate crisis.
 They are similar to a Climate Café but led by facilitators who bring an understanding of the specific concerns that can come up for parents/carers and the impact that climate distress has on children and young people.
 These circles are focused on listening and sharing feelings and thoughts, not on offering guidance or advice.
 We believe that sharing big feelings with others is at the heart of resourcing parents to accompany the emotional world of their children.

-As our Parent Climate Circles are scheduled you will find them on our events calendar and they will be listed on our Eventbrite page.
+As our Parent Climate Circles are scheduled you will find them on our Eventbrite page.
 Please register or join the waiting list if a suitable date is not available and do

 Visit our Useful Links page for a list of resources for parents, carers, educators and others involved with children and young people.